Brick-Seguros/.github/profile/README.md

 - We use NestJS with typescript, CQRS and Postgres as our main backend.

-- We use Python and Golang for specifics services.

 - We use Google BigQuery as our DataWarehouse.

 - We use AWS as our main cloud provider.

-- We use Langchain as our framework for LLMs

 ### How we do things